As Dems zero in on White House, Trump racks up court losses

 Taken together, the court rulings eviscerate the administration’s muscular view of executive power just as the impeachment inquiry against Trump accelerates.
 And they embolden Democrats in their pursuit of investigations into Trump’s government and finances.

-“We’re not accustomed to seeing presidents suffer as many defeats in the courts as this president,” said William Howell, a University of Chicago law professor.
+“We’re not accustomed to seeing presidents suffer as many defeats in the courts as this president,” said William Howell, a University of Chicago political scientist.

 The administration at least temporarily lost its bid to shield former White House counsel Don McGahn from being questioned by Congress.
 It argued unsuccessfully to withhold secret grand jury testimony from special counsel Robert Mueller’s Russia investigation.
 And lawyers for the president have tried to keep the president’s financial records away from Congress.
 In each instances, judges have overruled them.